rhomobile/rhomobile-docs/docs/en/2.2.0/rhoelements/rhoelements-app-models.md

 ### Hybrid Application Development and Distribution

 To develop a RhoElements Hybrid application, use a web development environment, such as Eclipse or Visual Studio.
-You install the RhoElements Runtime on your mobile device; the runtime is a precompiled RhoElements native application written by Motorola Solutions.
+You install the RhoElements Runtime on your mobile device; the runtime is a precompiled RhoElements native application written by Zebra Technologies.
 This application is responsible for reading your application's config.xml and directing the view to the URL specified as the "Start Page" in your application's config.xml.

 **NOTE: This RhoElements runtime application works in the same way and will be 100% backwards compatible with RhoElements Version 1.x **